 Speaking of motors, there are two more booming events which take place at our prestigious regional airport.
 One is the longstanding Fly/In Cruise/In which brings in visitors from far and wide to see historical aircraft and automobiles.

-More recently, a new flavor of car enthusiasm is igniting as Marion, Indiana also hosts the Indy Airstrip Attack featuring high speed racing down the airport’s runway.
-A world record was set in 2017, then in 2018 for the fastest half-mile at nearly 260 miles per hour.
+More recently, a new flavor of car enthusiasm ignites as Marion also hosts the Indy Airstrip Attack featuring high-speed racing down the airport’s runway.
+A world record was set in 2017, then in 2018 for the fastest half-mile at nearly 260 mph.

-Switching gears, Marion is just a few miles south of the historical Battle of the Mississinewa, the first offensive victory of the American army during the War of 1812.
+Switching gears, Marion is just a few miles south of the historical Battle of the Mississinewa, the first offensive victory of the American Army during the War of 1812.
 Busloads of thousands travel to Marion during the “Mississinewa 1812” reenactment weekend which takes place each fall on the very grounds the battle took place over 200 years ago.

 Marion also houses the international Quilters Hall of Fame, the home of quilt designer Marie Webster, one of the first female entrepreneurs.
-Quilters and enthusiasts from all of the world gather here to see unique quilts, take classes, and celebrate the folk art of quilting.
+Quilters and enthusiasts from all over the world gather here to see unique quilts, take classes, and celebrate the folk art of quilting.

 If you’re a fan of the Garfield comic created by Marion native Jim Davis, the city of Marion features three of the dozen unique Garfield statues spread throughout the county along the Grant County Garfield Trail.